jessicagoodin/jessicagoodin/README.md

   </a>
 </div>

-## Hey there, I'm Jessica
+<h2 align="center">Hey there, I'm Jessica</h2>

 I'm a self-taught front end web developer.

 I love Javascript, pair programming, and giving to/learning from communities of new AND experienced developers.
+I'd also enjoy learning UX/UI design.

-I've also started a support community of parents of young children that are trying to break into tech and coding in their (very rare) spare time.
+I lead ParentStack, a discord community for parents that are trying to break into tech and coding in their (very rare) spare time.

 I am pursuing a career as a front end developer with a company with stellar culture and values that match my own.
-I'd also love to learn UX/UI design.
 Long term I believe I'd fit very well in a developer relations role, as I love working, connecting, and learning with people.